MjiaShao/NetworkTwoSampleTest/README.md

 1. data set: Save each network adjacency matrix as one file in a big folder.
 (In our example, we saved them in the 'data_simulation_100')
 2. MotifName: a motif list including all kinds of network moments you would like to make comparison
 3. conf_level: alpha
-4. cdelta: the parameter determines the variance of artificial noise term \delta_T
+4. cdelta: the parameter determines the variance of artificial noise term $\delta_T$

 Output:
 1. Similarity matrix with pairwise comparison between networks in the data set